lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 **Part 2.2**

 Below is the measured magnitude and calculated values of voltage drop across resistors R1, R2, R3, & R4.
 At this point, R5 is still removed from the circuit.
+It is likely that a mistake was made in the calculated voltage due to the vast difference from the measured.

 | Voltage | Measured Magnitude (V) | Calculated Voltage (V)|
 | --------| -----------------------|-----------------------|